Alauda Airspeeder Mk1

 Alauda Aeronautics was founded by Matt Pearson in 2016 and is the creator of the Airspeeder Mark I through Mark IV electric vertical takeoff and landing (eVTOL) racing aircraft.
 Originally founded in Sydney, Australia, the company is now located in Beverly, Australia.
 It's flight racing company is named Alauda Racing and is located in Sydney, Australia.
 For more details on other Airspeeder models, please see the Alauda Airspeeder Mk2, Alauda Airspeeder Mk3, and Alauda Airspeeder Mk4 aircraft pages.

-Around the world, most start-up companies making short range hybrid-electric VTOL and eVTOL aircraft for Urban Air Mobility (UAM); however, Alauda Aeronautics is focusing on building the first low-altitude eVTOL flying race cars and to start the world’s first flying race car events on a global scale.
+Around the world, most start-up companies are making short range hybrid-electric VTOL and eVTOL aircraft for Urban Air Mobility (UAM); however, Alauda Aeronautics is focusing on building the first low-altitude eVTOL flying race cars and starting the world’s first flying race car events on a global scale.

 In 2014, Pearson originally considered hover technology for flight racing but he eventually realized that hovering technology would not only include making flying vehicles but would also require building magnetic race tracks.
 The racing track would be cost prohibitive because it would mean building expensive tracks in multiple locations around the globe.